 “THANK YOU FOR YOUR SUPPORT!” she shouted into the mike.
 We caught on and yelled the same thing.
 She and the coaches all started applauding, and we did too, all of the team members on the field.
 Then we started cheering.
 The principal and the coaches walked along the path we’d created at the fifty yard line.
 When they got to the other side we turned around and the principal repeated her announcement.
 We could hardly hear what she said because we were cheering and everyone in the stands was standing and cheering too.

-I saw some of the College Park varsity standing at the exit from the Garrison Field stadium watching our fans cheering us and our teams cheering our fans.
+I saw some of the College Park varsity standing at the entrance to the Garrison Field locker room watching our fans cheering us and our teams cheering our fans.
 They seemed to be talking among themselves.
 I hoped they understood why we and our fans were doing this.
 It represented school support and school loyalty.